JetSetDoritos/ExtBot/README.md

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.
 Only image/video URLs are saved rather than the actual media to use minimal space.
 Ext is short for Extras :)

+This has only been tested in Python 3.7

 ## **Features**

 * Return Like and Kick data for users